 There are two reasons to rent discs, superior audio quality and superior Video Quality compared to streaming video.
 I have detailed this in more detail in the dropdown below, or you can skip ahead to the Cinema Paradiso review.

-Watching Now TV on a television in a living room situation, a stereo signal is just about passible, put it into a home theater situation and it’s woeful.
-Speech is muffled, volume has to be uncomfortable high, it’s simply just not good enough.
+Watching Now TV on a television in a living room situation, a stereo signal is just about passible, put it into a home theatre situation and it’s woeful.
+Speech is muffled, volume must be uncomfortable high, it’s simply just not good enough.

 Next up is Netflix.
-Now Netflix realised this was an area that needed to improve and they have been doing some truly great things with audio.
-A few years ago showrunners the Duffer Brothers beasted Netflix on the sound quality of Stranger Things.
-Essentially they were not amused that the sound in the studio was not the sound received at home.
+Now Netflix realised this was an area that needed to improve, and they have been doing some truly great things with audio.
+A few years ago, showrunners the Duffer Brothers bested Netflix on the sound quality of Stranger Things.
+Essentially, they were not amused that the sound in the studio was not the sound received at home.
 They then worked with Netflix on optimising the sound streaming.
 The result being that Netflix now claims to offer sound quality as good as any Blu-ray to customers who pay Netflix the top tier of subscription. https://about.netflix.com/en/news/bringing-studio-quality-sound-to-netflix

-So using a home theater system consisting of a Yamaha AVR, Panasonic 4k blu-ray player, set of German built Canton movie speakers and Netflix HQ.
+So, using a home theatre system consisting of a Yamaha AVR, Panasonic 4k Blu-ray player, set of German built Canton movie speakers and Netflix HQ.
 Loading up Mission Impossible Rogue Nation and playing the title sequence as the test.

 The hard to find TV show I picked was 1996 cult sci-fi, SPACE:Above and Beyond.
 I have been unable to locate the show on any streaming platform using Findanyfilm.com.
 Cinema Paradiso, on the other hand, has it as an available title!